 The habitat of the water snake

 The health benefits are numerous when using an authentic snake oil product.
-You have to be sure of its source to be able to have these improvements with a whole array of ailments.
-Chronic pain, dementia, weak immune system, cardiovascular problems, joint pain to just name a few.
+You have to be sure of its source to be able to have these improvements with an entire array of ailments.
+Chronic pain, dementia, weak immune system, cardiovascular problems, joint pain, to just name a few.

 Photo Source: Pixabay